stoqs/stoqs/doc/instructions/PRODUCTION.md

     * There are many other ways, including Docker, for setting up the required services

-4. Create a virtualenv using the executable associated with Python 2.7, install the production requirements, and test using a stoqsadm password of your choice:
+4. Create a virtualenv using the executable associated with Python 2.7, install the production requirements, and setup environment for server with multiple versions of Postgresql installed:

         cd $STOQS_HOME
         /usr/local/bin/virtualenv venv-stoqs